0cjs/sedoc/app/Sysadmin/signoz.md

   - …
 - __More__
   - __Metrics:__ The _Metrics Explorer,_ listing all metrics and attributes
     that have been received and direct views of received metrics.
-(The listing is paged with page size and number at the bottom of the screen.)
+See more below.
   - …

+#### Metrics Explorer

+The Metrics Explorer is found via More » Metrics in the left-hand bar.
+This gives you three tabs: Summary, Explorer and Views.

+The Summary tab gives a list (paged, with page size and number at the bottom of the screen) of all metrics ever received and a query box to narrow the search.
+Clicking on any line gives more details, last received time, and a list of attributes and all values available for them.
+For some reason only Gauges, and not Sums, can be viewed in the "Inspect Metric" screen, which is accessed via a crosshair icon to the right of the "Open in Explorer" icon in the detail view.

+The Explorer tab just lets you use the [query builder], just as when creating a dashboard.
+Perhaps it's a better place for experimentation.
+You can save views to the Views tab or add the query to a dashboard.

 ### Dashboards